 Primary ovarian insufficiency (POI) is another cause of ovulation problems.
 POI occurs when a woman’s ovaries stop working normally before she is 40.
 POI is not the same as early menopause.

-Athletic training (regular long distance running can affect hormone balance which can affect ovulation).
+- Athletic training loss of body fat (regular long distance running can affect hormone balance which can affect ovulation).

-Being quite overweight or underweight (women with anorexia nervosa often do not ovulate).
+- Being quite overweight or underweight (women with anorexia nervosa or bulimia often do not ovulate).

-Health problems that can cause hormonal changes as mentioned above, such as polycystic ovarian syndrome, primary ovarian insufficiency, other chronic health problems uncontrolled diabetes, chronic kidney disease,
+- Health problems that can cause hormonal changes as mentioned above under stress, such as polycystic ovarian syndrome, primary ovarian insufficiency, other chronic health problems uncontrolled diabetes, chronic kidney disease

 As we can see from the above there are many factors that can affect a woman’s ability to conceive.
 The good news is there are many things women and men ( see below on Male Infertility) can do to enhance their fertility.